MrOlm/covid19_population_genomics/README.md

 To analyze inter-patient variation, we downloaded publicly available SARS-CoV-2 genomes, processed and filtered them, and generated a multiple sequence alignment.
 Details can be found in the [Methods](#Methods-1) second, and the genomes and alignment can be downloaded from the [Data availability](#Data-availability-1) section.

-After genome alignment, the following cites have the highest nucleotide diversity in the alignment
+After genome alignment, the following cites and genes have the highest [nucleotide diversity (π)](https://en.wikipedia.org/wiki/Nucleotide_diversity) in the alignment:

 ![interFigure1][interFigure1]

+The figure on the right shows that some positions along the genome are very conserved (low nucleotide diversity), and that other sites are much more variable.
+Sites could be variable because there's a lower selective cost to mutating them (genetic drift) or because there's a selective advantage to mutating them.

+The first on the left shows that nucleotide diversity varies greatly between the different proteins produced by the genome.
+Proteins with the name "nsp" are "non-structural proteins" that make up the RNA-depended RNA polymerase and the rest of the replisome.
+The "step_loop" regions and the protein "nsp11" have much higher nucleotide diversity than other regions, and the spike protein "S" (a common vaccine target) has relatively low nucleotide diversity.

 ## Intra-patient SARS-CoV-2 nucleotide diversity